acp9191/tasks2/README.md

   * Only the User who is assigned to a task can add or delete time blocks
   * Time blocks cannot be edited
   * Time blocks can only be seen on a task's "show" page
-  * The page must be refreshed in order to view additions or deletions to the list of time blocks
   * Date times are shown in iso8601 format